-- 1. Education and training: Staff will have education and licensure commensurate with responsibilities and programmatic licensing criteria. - 2.
+- B. Certified Workforce Development Professional (CWDP) is required for all team leads/supervisory staff and strongly encouraged for all line staff within the first year of contract award.
+SWORWIB and/or HCJFS may also require this certification in future years of the service delivery contract. - C. Other workforce or professional certifications (e.g. Adverse Childhood Experiences- ACE training, etc.) along with ongoing professional development should also be evidence in the bidder's proposal. - 2.
 Work history: All employees who are assigned to this project shall have information on job applications verified.
 Verification shall include references and work history information. - 3.
 Criminal Record Check: Provider warrants and represents it will comply with ORC 2151.86, and will annually complete criminal record checks on all individuals assigned to work with, volunteer with or transport customers.
 Provider will obtain a statewide conviction record check through the Bureau of Criminal Identification and Investigation ("BCII"), and obtain a criminal record transcript from the Cincinnati Police Department, the Hamilton County Sheriff's Office (or your local Police and Sheriff's Department) and any law enforcement or police department necessary to conduct a complete criminal record check of each individual providing services. - 4.
 Employees who have been convicted: Employees convicted of, or plead guilty to any violations contained in ORC 5153.111 (B) (1) may not come into contact with participants.